 Now consider merging your social network data (that even includes what other people have written about you) and publicly available information as in the Ted Talks video above and the tracking and analytical profiling presented in the above Colbert “Surrendering to a Buyer Power) above and you have an even better understanding of individuals (if you haven’t done so, please Google “Google Ads Preferences” and see how well Google already profiles you).

 Now recall my statement that if something is free, you or we are the product.
 Now let’s use our Business-IT-Society awareness and consider Windows 10… with its free upgrade… and facial recognition… and it cloud computing basis… and we can conclude that Microsoft is about to enter this arena… should we be worried about privacy?

 Generational change and information sharing.
 Consider our use of cloud-based email providers (gmail, hotmail, yahoo, etc.)

 Now one of the previous videos presented cited Ed Snowden so let’s listen to Ed and hopefully heed his advice

 What to do:

 Well, Facebook, Twitter and the like are your choice.
-Beyond that, Chrome offers anonymous browsing by opening a “New Incognito Tab” and we know that another option is to use a distributed/annonymous network like TOR but the NSA can track either of these regardless.
+Beyond that, Chrome offers anonymous browsing by opening a “New Incognito Tab” and we know that another option is to use a distributed/anonymous network like TOR but the NSA can track either of these regardless.
 Other options as presented in class (or in videos) exist in the form of Chrome Plugins.
 As presented, I use Ghostery, DoNotTrack, and Disconnect to stop setting and mining of cookies.
-If a general user (like my mom) has to to choose just one, I recommend disconnect as it also forces your browser to access the Secure https versions of Facebook, Google, etc. I also recommend the Do Not Track Plug-in as it may be the best as well (I have never performed the analysis).
+If a general user (like my mom) has to choose just one, I recommend disconnect as it also forces your browser to access the Secure https versions of Facebook, Google, etc. I also recommend the Do Not Track Plug-in as it may be the best as well (I have never performed the analysis).